RichardSlater/AutoMapperWithAutofac/README.md

         }
     }

-However from the moment I add a dependency, in this contrived example, n validator:
+However from the moment I add a dependency, in this contrived example, a validator:

 <!-- language: lang-cs -->